roboflank/roboflank/README.md

 - 🤔 I’m looking for help with **Reinforcement Learning** 👾;
 - 👯 I’m looking to collaborate on any open-source projects 🤝;
 - 📫 How to reach me: [@denzelwamburu](https://twitter.com/denzelwamburu) on Twitter;
-- ⚙️ Favourite rule of thumb: [Akins](https://spacecraft.ssl.umd.edu/akins_laws.html), [Embedded](https://embeddedartistry.com/blog/2018/04/26/embedded-rules-of-thumb/)
+- ⚙️ Favourite rules of thumb: [Akins](https://spacecraft.ssl.umd.edu/akins_laws.html), [Embedded](https://embeddedartistry.com/blog/2018/04/26/embedded-rules-of-thumb/)
 - ⚡ Fun fact: Big fan of contrarian ideas on how to build the future.

 <details open>